vindar/tgx/docs/intro_api_2D.md

 @page intro_api_2D Using the 2D API.

-**Below is a description, with examples, of most 2D drawing primitives implemented in TGX.**
+**This page describes, with examples, most 2D drawing primitives implemented in TGX.**

-- For additional details, look directly into the main header file \ref Image.h
+- For additional details, see the main header file \ref Image.h.
 - Do not forget to check the examples located in the `/examples/` subdirectory of the library.
 In particular, the example `TestPrimitives` contains all the code listed below.

 @section sec_2D_overview Overview of the 2D API

 The 2D API is centered around the \ref tgx::Image class.
 Drawing methods modify the pixels of an image, or of a sub-image when clipping to a rectangular region is needed.

-The API can roughly be read in the following groups:
+The API is roughly organized into the following groups:

 | Group | Main purpose | Typical methods |
 |-------|--------------|-----------------|